shanalikhan/code-settings-sync/README.md

 Please make sure you have valid github Token and Gist available to make it work properly.

-Select Command **"Sync : Advance Options > Toggle Force Download"** command to Turn ON / OFF the force download.
+Select Command **"Sync : Advanced Options > Toggle Force Download"** command to Turn ON / OFF the force download.

 ## Toggle Auto-Upload on change